ijoshsmith/command-line-calculator/README.md

 ]
 ```

-At this point we still know very little about what the user input means.
+At this point we know very little about what the user input means.
 The presence of a `-` character might mean subtraction or negation (hence the `Glyph` case named `subtractOrNegate`).
 Numbers are still broken up into individual digit values.
-This ambiguity can be reduced via the metadata provided by `Glyph` to create more meaningful _tokens_.
+This ambiguity can be reduced thanks to the metadata provided by `Glyph` to create more meaningful _tokens_.

 ### Glyphs -> Tokens